jan-kreischer/UZH_ML4NLP/Project-05/README.md

 |siebert/sentiment-roberta-large-english|	0.8880|	0.887986|	0.8880|

 Model 1, the "distilbert-base-uncased-finetuned-sst-2-english", is based on the DistilBERT base model, which is the distilled version of the BERT base model and is later fine-tunned by the Stanford Sentiment Treebank(SST).
 The Stanford Sentiment Treebank consists of sentences from movie reviews and human annotations of their sentiment.
 According to this paper(https://arxiv.org/abs/1910.01108), comparied to the original BERT model, the distilled version pre-trains a smaller general-purpose language and is able to reduce the size of a BERT model by 40%.
-So we included it into our experiment.
+Since we are doing a comparatively simple binary classification, we thought this lightweighted and efficient version should fit our task well.

 Model 2 is called "echarlaix/bert-base-uncased-sst2-acc91.1-d37-hybrid".
 We think this model is interesting because it used a pruning method.
 Some attentions heads are removed.
 There are pros and cons regarding this methods.
 It can avoid over-fitting but indeeed lower the accuracy, which is proven in the later result.